Andriotto Financial Services

 • Linked enterprise: holdings exceeding the 50 % threshold participation in other enterprises.

-The Technology Readiness Level (TRL) is also an important aspect to consider when applying for the EIC Accelerator and provides a guide to the assessment of the company stage of development.
+The Technology Readiness Level (TRL) is another important aspect to consider when applying for the EIC Accelerator.
+Specifically, the TRL provides a guide to assess the company stage of development.

 Regarding the EIC, the Technology Readiness Level (TRL) requirements are: